golemfactory/yagna-docs/introduction/payment-driver-getting-started.md

 ## Starting a new driver with Yagna

 Add a new block in `start_payment_drivers` function in [`core/serv/src/main.rs`](https://github.com/golemfactory/yagna/blob/master/core/serv/src/main.rs#L216) file.
-It should follow the convention and declares it's own compilation flag.
+It should follow the convention and declares its own compilation flag.
 Don't forget to set this flag during the compilation :wink:.

 ## Testing a new driver